VaslavTchitcherine/video-feedback/README.md

 BUGS

-Command line argument parsing is ad hoc and brittle.
+Command line argument parsing is ad hoc and probably brittle.

 The roll operation generates excessive blur.
 To see this, try:
     fb --roll=1